jasonl99/lattice-core/README.md

 has an awe-inspiring "the world is my oyster" power that I've experienced only a few times as a programmer (off the top of my head, it occurred with Visual FoxPro for Windows and Ruby.
 And of course now Crystal).

 In fact, your entire mindset changes - you stop thinking in terms of routing to pages that render a view, and start thinking in terms of events.
 Elements on a page are wired directly from each end user to the object on the server and vice-versa.
 A button click can instantly change server state, and those changes can instantly go to everyone viewing at that object.

 ## Is This Thing Ready To Use For Anything?

 Yes, it's ready for experimentation, but that's about it.

-I also want to make clear that I'm not someone with a traditional programming pedigree - I don't have any sort of computer science degree, and I really shudder at the thought of having to deal with the traditional language that comes with that territory (UML diagrams and design patterns make me want to get back coding).
+I also want to make clear that I'm not someone with a traditional programming pedigree - I don't have any sort of computer science degree, and I really shudder at the thought of having to deal with the traditional language that comes with that territory (UML diagrams and design patterns make me want to get back burying my head in neovim).
 But I've been doing this sort of thing for a pretty long time (I used an EPROM programmer to change my `Apple ][` into a `Jason ][`).
-I've been playing around with Crystal for just a couple of months.
+But I've only been playing around with Crystal for just a couple of months.
 So please, if you see something that seems like a rookie mistake, be gentle.

 The API is not stable yet.
 There's no databse integration, no user management.
+Yet.

 But the goal is to have a real, useful, fast framework to develop truly immersive websites that are a joy to use and fun to code.

 # Show Me An Example